-- Pentium 4 2.4 GHz or higher or any AMD64 or Intel64 processor recommended
+- CPU: Pentium 4 2.4 GHz or higher or any AMD64 or Intel64 processor recommended

-- Hard disk: 40 GB or more recommended
+- Hard disk: 40 GB of free hard drive space

 5. Fedora - Best for Server Programmers

-Fedora is a widely popular distro that has many Spins and Editions available, including the desktop workstation edition, IoT edition, and of course, the server edition.
-Fedora is a common suggestion for newcomers who want to try something other than Debian- and Ubuntu-based distributions.
+Fedora is a common suggestion for newcomers who want to try something other than Debian and Ubuntu-based distributions.

 It resembles RHEL and CentOS, two of the most widely used server distributions.
-People frequently use Fedora as their primary operating system and as a bridge to RHEL and CentOS.
+People frequently use Fedora as their primary operating system and as a bridge to Red Hat Enterprise Linux (RHEL) and CentOS.